-SECOND QUARTER, 2018 • Vol. 3, No. 2
+THIRD QUARTER, 2018 • Vol. 3, No. 3

-The growth in industry diversification for Southwest Florida follows the usual trend for this quarter.
+The decline in industry diversification for Southwest Florida follows the usual trend for this quarter.
 Southwest Florida typically measures higher index measures during the quarters spanning April through September, and lower index measures during the quarters spanning October through March.
 The lower index measures, expected during the winter period, can be attributed to an influx of tourism and seasonal residents, which leads to an increase in demand for both the retail trade and accommodation and food service industries to meet the seasonal demand.
 When the winter period ends and seasonal residents leave the region, the demand for both of these industries contracts, leading to a more diverse economy during the spring and summer period.

-The Cape Coral-Fort Myers IDI decreased in the 4th quarter of 2017, registering at 8.501.
-This was a decline from the 3rd quarter of 2017 (measured at 8.579), but an improvement from the 4th quarter of 2016 (measured at 8.459).
-The fall in the IDI resulted in a decrease in the rankings, moving down one spot to the 7th most diversified MSA in the state, out of 22 total MSAs in the state of Florida.
+The Cape Coral-Fort Myers IDI decreased in the 1st quarter of 2018, registering at 8.480.
+This was a decline from the 4th quarter of 2017 (measured at 8.501), but an improvement from the 1st quarter of 2017 (measured at 8.458).
+Despite the fall in the IDI, the MSA remained unchanged in the rankings, measured as the 7th most diversified MSA in the state, out of 22 total MSAs in the state of Florida.

-Florida’s workforce experienced a decrease in industry diversification in the 4th quarter of 2017, while remaining the same in the rankings nationally.
-Florida’s IDI measured at 8.567, a decline from the 3rd quarter of 2017 (measured at 8.588), but an improvement from the 4th quarter of 2016 (measured at 8.532).
-The decrease in Florida’s IDI did not result in a change in the rankings, with Florida ranked as the 22nd most diverse state workforce in the country, behind Louisiana (8.571) and ahead of Kansas (8.547).
+Florida’s workforce experienced an increase in industry diversification in the 1st quarter of 2018, while improving in the rankings nationally.
+Florida’s IDI measured at 8.596, an increase from both the 4th quarter of 2017 (measured at 8.567) and the 1st quarter of 2017 (measured at 8.562).
+The increase in Florida’s IDI resulted in an improvement in the rankings, with Florida ranked as the 20th most diverse state workforce in the country, behind Arizona (8.597) and ahead of Maryland (8.528).
 The state continues to rank in the bottom of the Southeast Region, which contains five of the top 10 states with the highest IDI in the United States.